Here's an overview of seven typical sources of financing for start-ups:

 Some of the problem areas where candidates fail to get grants include:

-- Applicants fail to communicate how their ideas will be addressed.
+- Applicants fail to communicate the relevance of their ideas

-- The proposal makes without a strong rationale.
+- The proposal does not provide a strong rationale

 7. Bank loans

-BDC offers start-up financing to entrepreneurs.
+BDC offers start-up financing to entrepreneurs in the start-up phase or first 12 months of sales.
 You may also be able to postpone the principal payments for up to 12 months.